Juhani

 Only

-certain major topic areas, or QMS "elements", of an organization's
+certain major topic areas, or "QMS elements", of an organization's

-own needs and circumstances and realize them in a superior manner on the basis
+own needs and circumstances, and realize them in a superior manner on the basis

 of their own innovative decisions.
 Sector specific applications of the ISO 9000

-management system consists of all these issues being in use in an organization.
+useful information and details for the organization-specific solutions.
+The real QMS consists of all these issues being in use in an organization.

 In